Hub-IT/itpedia/README.md

 # ITPedia
 A Web Application.
 Updated to ASP.NET MVC5.
+> Please note this was an old application we at HubIT club accepted to contribute at.
+And the difficulties we faced was from the pure code design.
+Yet, it was a good 'real world' challenge.

 ## Recommended Developer Tools
 - We recommend to open this project using the free [Visual Studio Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) IDE.
 This was the IDE with wich the MVC 4 was updated to MVC 5.
 Microsoft Visual studio is notorious for fucking it up.
 In this case with importing project to different IDE versions.
 E.g. I spend like a full fucking working day without results.
 Finally I updated the MVC 4 to MVC 5 in order to be able for the IDE to properly load the Web.config settings.
 If you are a Windows person responsible for those stuff shame on you.
 Love live JetBrains and [ReSharper](https://www.jetbrains.com/resharper/).